NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dread Striker.md

 You capitalize on your enemies' fear to slip past their defenses.
-Any creature that has the [[Conditions/Frightened|Frightened]] condition is also [[Conditions/Off-Guard|Off-Guard]] against your attacks.
+Any creature that has the [[Frightened|Frightened]] condition is also [[Off-Guard|Off-Guard]] against your attacks.

 *Source: Pathfinder Player Core*
 *ORC*